ErikKassubek/ADVOCATE/doc/fuzzing/GFuzz.md

 This loop is repeated until the mutation queue is empty.
 Additionally a maximum number of runs or a maximum time can be set.

-## GFuzz
+## Implementation
-- It should be possible to determine all values needed to determine how interesting a run is from the trace
+- It is possible to determine all values needed to determine how interesting a run is from the trace
-- Replay should be adaptable, to prefer a specified select case
 - Checking if a select case is possible using the HB relation would only make sense until the program run first executes a select, where a different channel is used than in the last recording.
 After that, the HB relation is no longer valid and can therefore not be used to determine, if a select case has a possible partner.
-- Maybe the score calculation could include information from the HB relation.
+- The score calculation could include information from the HB relation.
 E.g., a run where many not executed select cases have a possible partner, could be more interesting.

 ### Determine whether the run was interesting
 - A run is interesting, if one of the following conditions is met.
 The underlying information need to be stored in a file for the following runs.